PAVIR Support of Travel

-- Approval Authority – Approval of travel related expenses resides with the Chief Operating Officer.
+- Approval Authority – Approval of travel related expenses resides with the Chief Financial Officer / Chief Operating Officer.
 Exceptions to stated policy may be made only by the Chief Executive Officer.

 - Leave Status – VA-paid employees traveling on PAVIR funds should normally be on VA travel status or authorized absence (including Stanford-supported sabbatical leave) to receive reimbursement for travel expenses.
 However, if appropriate, PAVIR will reimburse for expenses incurred on annual leave.
 VA-paid employees are strongly encouraged to seek guidance from their supervisor on applicable VA travel rules and regulations.

 If annual leave for personal reasons is combined with VA travel or authorized absence, PAVIR will not pay lodging, car rental or per diem for expenses incurred during the personal annual leave portion of the travel.

 - Prior Approval of Travel – PAVIR does not require that travel be approved prior to occurrence.
 However, if there is any question as to what is an allowable expense, or whether the expense is budgeted, the traveler should contact their assigned Contract & Grant Analyst (CGA) to discuss PAVIR's policies related to travel.
 VAPAHCS imposes special requirements for foreign travel for VA-paid employees.
 VA-paid employees are responsible for complying with these requirements.